Medieval and Renaissance Music|

 |Additional Requirements and/or Comments: |

-Requirements for permission to enter the course: an outline knowledge of the history of Western music; some sight-singing skill and general familiarity with notation.
+Requirements for permission to enter the course: an outline knowledge of European history;some sight-singing skills and familiarity with musical notation.

 |Drop/Add Enrollment Requests|